Federal Requirements Study Guide for the PTCB Exam

 Outdated, damaged, or unwanted controlled substances may be destroyed under the authorization of the DEA.
 To destroy the medications, the pharmacy or distributor must fill out a DEA 41 form.
 The form must contain:

-• Dates, location, and method of destruction
+dates, location, and method of destruction

-• The NDC, name, strength, dosage form, and quantity of the medications being destroyed
+the National Drug Code (NDC), name, strength, dosage form, and quantity of the medications being destroyed

-• Signatures of two witnesses of the destruction (should be employees)
+signatures of two witnesses of the destruction (should be employees)

 Loss and Theft